Chocolate Cupcakes

 - Increase the speed to medium and beat for 2 minutes.
 Then, reduce the speed to low and gradually pour in the hot water (be careful to pour very slowly so it doesn’t splash).
 The batter will be soupy.
 Stop the mixer and scrape down the sides and bottom of the bowl; mix again until evenly combined.

-- Pour the batter evenly into the prepared muffin tins (they should be about halfway full).
+- Pour the batter evenly into the prepared muffin tin (they should be about halfway full).
 Bake for 18 to 20 minutes, or until the cupcakes are set and a toothpick inserted into the center of a cupcake comes out clean.

-- Make-Ahead/Freezer-Friendly Instructions: The cupcakes can be made up to one day ahead of time and stored in an airtight container at room temperature.
+- Make-Ahead/Freezing Instructions: The cupcakes can be made up to one day ahead of time and stored in an airtight container at room temperature.
 They can also be frozen without the frosting for up to 3 months.
 Let them cool completely, wrap them individually in plastic wrap, and then in foil.
 Thaw overnight on the countertop before serving.
 (Wait until the cupcakes are defrosted to ice them.)

 Nutrition Information